Beijing China Travel Guide

 Many luxury hotels feature impressive indoor pools, ideal for bathing and unwinding.

-Available during the summer months to refreshing dips.
+Available during the summer months for refreshing dips.

-Beijing gets busy after dark having different entertainment options.
+Beijing gets busy after dark with diverse entertainment options.

 Concentrated in Sanlitun, offering various options for dancing and late-night fun.